7 Day Sandstone Wilderness Itinerary: THe Ultimate Road Trip!

 There’s quite a lot of money to be made in gem fossicking.
 You wouldn’t think so driving through the town of Rubyvale past the ramshackle tin sheds and makeshift homes made out of caravans and bits of scrap metal and boulders.

-“Don’t be fooled by outside appearances”, our guide told us as he drove us to the sapphire fossicking fields.
-There’s a lot of wealth living in many of these homes.
 It doesn’t look like it because of old mining laws established in the 1890s, making Rubyvale and nearby Sapphire, part of the miner’s common.
 It allows any person to peg out a 30-square-metre mining lease and build whatever they wish on that ground, so long as it is not a permanent structure.

-Anybody, for a small mining permit fee of $7.50 for a month, can rock up and start fossicking.
+Anybody, for a small mining permit fee of $9.33 for a month, can rock up and start fossicking.
 Start by looking for the “billy boulders” – large river stones – that typically betray the presence of sapphires.
 It’s probably one of the few mining regions in Australia not controlled by the big mining conglomerates who claim rights over the rich rewards.

 crystals in a palm

-Don’t be surprised by the cows you see wandering around town.
-They are not renegades but have the rights to roam freely.
 Another benefit to the miner’s common law, which says it’s free land to run your own livestock on.
 Apparently the locals know whose cow is whose and not much rustling goes on.

 Dinner at the Rubyvale Pub

 It’s not just sapphires and gemstones you can find in Rubyvale, but a gem of a pub.
-Rubyvale is home to Queensland’s best bush pub, the New Royal Hotel, a title recently won in 2014.
+Rubyvale is home to Queensland’s best bush pub, the New Royal Hotel, a title won in 2014.
 We recommend a pizza!

 The pub is where we met colourful John, who took us around his mines, and didn’t mind sharing a few stories about mining and the region and giving us a look-see at his gem finds!